felixwittwer/casio_rsa_calculator/README.md

 ## LICENSE
-This work is licensed under GNU v3.
+This work is licensed under GLP-3.0.

 ## CONTACT